unpc2026/diaryasprogrammer/README.md

 * What cannot logically occur
 * Important implications

+Explicitly show the reasoning from definition → consequence.

+---

 ## 3️⃣ Applied Examples

 Provide:

 * Short, precise worked examples
-* At least one counterintuitive or common pitfall example
+* At least one **counterintuitive or common pitfall** example
-* Explicit reasoning steps
+* Explicit reasoning steps linking the example to the definitions

-* Examples directly tied to derived consequences
+Examples should illustrate derived consequences, not just usage.

 ---